Vpan23/HELLO-WORLD/README.md

 - Create different prices that will cost your trophies, so depending on how much do you have you can buy Boxes.
 - Add a trading system to use your trophies that you earn in battle, so you can spend in crates.

+helloWorld1.6  -  24.02.23
+- Added 4 leves depending on the trophies.
+    - level 1: Operations with only 1 digits.
+    - level 2: Operations with only 2 digits.
+    - level 3: Operations with only 3 digits.
+    - level 4: Operations with only 4 digits.